 Congratulations, you are more ‘in tune’ with your body than others.
 If you feel bloated without gas, the good news is that many of the remedies below will help you.

 Although they overlap, water retention and bloating are not the same thing.

-Bloating is typically caused by excess liquids, gas and foods built up in your gut and digestive system.
+One theory is that bloating is typically caused by excess water, gas and particles built up in your gut and digestive system.

 You often feel the pressure or a “full” feeling... and perhaps you also experience the stomach distention that everyone hates.

 How do I get rid of bloating in 5 minutes?